 The Pros and Cons of a Sole Proprietorship

 The most basic of all business legal structures is the sole proprietorship.
 For new start-ups, the choice of becoming a sole proprietorship is the simplest of all business forms but is it the best?
-Learn the pros and cons of a doing business as sole proprietorship.
+Learn the pros and cons of a doing business as a sole proprietorship.

 The Advantages of a Sole Proprietorship

 - Quicker Tax Preparation: As a sole proprietor, filing your taxes is generally easier than a corporation.
 Simply file an individual income tax return (IRS Form 1040) including your business losses and profits.
 Your individual and business income are considered the same and self-employed tax implications will apply.

 - Lower Start-up Costs: Limited capital is a reality for many startups and small businesses.
 The costs of setting up and operating a corporation involve higher set-up fees and special forms.
 It's also not uncommon for a lawyer to be involved in forming a corporation.